lkp25/BATTLE-CITY-VARIATION-game/README.md

 - refactored the entire player movement functions - merged two separate functions for player 1 and player 2 into one with parameters and conditional checks.

 19.03.2021
-reversed movement function changes - separated again into two functions, it proven to be interfering with another players movement, too complex...
+reversed movement function changes - separated again into two functions, it proven to be interfering with another players movement, too complex to maintain in a single function - happened to be more complicated with all if-statements required.